 We all get extra busy sometimes.
 Going to the gym isn’t always an option, but that’s okay!
 You don’t have to sacrifice your workout routine altogether.
-The good news is that home workouts plans can also be extremely effective.
+The good news is that home workout plans can also be extremely effective.
 In fact, there are several benefits to exercising in your home, including convenience, privacy and efficiency with one’s time!
 Better still, these are all benefits that most people do not typically associate with “going to the gym”.
+You could also do a home workout for couples if that’s your thing.

 Aside from the home workout plan benefits listed above, it’s also a great way to become creative with your workouts.
 Especially when it comes to challenging your muscles, it’s important to mix things up.
 Doing so can help you see tremendous results – ones that may even be better than those of a person who has all the bells, whistles and equipment at their disposal in a commercial gym setting!